-- No driving for a minimum of 6 weeks following the surgery; - No driving while you are still taking narcotics (morphine, hydromorphone, etc.); - No driving until the physiotherapist has conducted a complete assessment of joint range of motion and strength of the operated limb.
+- No driving for a minimum of 6 weeks for total replacement. - No driving a minimum of 3 weeks for resurfacing - No driving while you are still taking narcotics (morphine, hydromorphone, etc.); - No driving until the physiotherapist has conducted a complete assessment of joint range of motion and strength of the operated limb.